wp-plugins/gwolle-gb/readme.txt

 = Changelog =

+0.9.4.7
+[fix] Correctly displaying author's name if it contains HTML elements such as <script> tags [fix] stripslashes on author's location, so locations like "My aunt's house" are displayed correctly.
+[fix] the_content() now just returns the guestbook instead of echo'ing it.
+This way, other plugins are able to modify the content.
+[fix] Added success message when uninstall is completed.

 0.9.4.6
 [new] Option to output text before/after the [gwolle-gb]-Tag, as requested [new] Whois link for IP address of the entry author